 1) Midterm Test

-A midterm test (45 min.) should be written in the spring-term on
+A midterm test will be written in the spring-term on

 The Veterinary and Food Chemistry exams will be held on